unicamp-dl/ExaRanker/monoT5-bin-plus/chk/readme.md

-model checkpoints and outputs will be sabed on this path
+Model checkpoints and outputs will be saved on this folder.